yingshaoxo-lab/rebuild-twitter/README.md

 ## 3. build the backend data structure for our Twitter

+## 4. rebuild the backend logic with flutter

-## 4. make a nested twitter-like reply view
+## 5. make a nested twitter-like reply view